 The reference number (RN:X) is used when needed.

 The articles referenced below include information about Donald Ruadh MacCrummen (b abt 1743 d 1825, London).
 He and family had immigrated from Skye to Anson Co, NC in 1773, where he purchased a 200 acre farm/plantation.
 He became a loyalist solider, fought in the Feb 1776 battle at Moore’s Creek, NC, escaped and was on the run for 2 years, arriving in Philadelphia in 1778.
 Captured at Yorktown, Virginia in Cornwallis’ surrender, eventually moved to Nova Scotia and later returned to Skye.
-He was a Piper to MacLeod of MacLeod.
+He was a Hereditary Piper to two Chiefs of MacLeod of MacLeod.

 Manuscript & Magazine Articles by Ruari Halford-MacLeod.
 Ruari has spent more than 30 years researching Donald Ruadh Mac Crummen.